Last Updated on May 1, 2023

-Taro balls in bubble tea are also safe for you during pregnancy.
+Taro balls in bubble tea drinks are also safe for your health during pregnancy.

 Many are familiar with the popular tapioca pearls or balls that we all love in our boba tea!
 However, taro balls are a beloved variation of these chewy beverage additions.
 They are starchy and slightly sweet, making them perfect for the well-known beverage, and are often topped with sweetened condensed milk.

-However, these beverages are often high in sugar, fat, and calories.
+However, these beverages are often high in sugar content, fat, and calories.
 Therefore, they should be consumed in moderation.
-Check out our boba in pregnancy article for more information on drinking bubble tea during pregnancy!
+Check out our boba in pregnancy article for more information on drinking taro bubble tea during pregnancy!